hotwired/stimulus/docs/reference/actions.md

 </div>
 ```

-It will call both `SpinnerController#start` and `ItemController#upvote`, but only the latter will have any parameters passed to it:
+It will call both `ItemController#upvote` and `SpinnerController#start`, but only the former will have any parameters passed to it:

 ```js
 // ItemController